 Downloading the app should be a simple process, but it ended up taking a bit of time.
 Eyezy initially asked to turn off Google Play Protect, which is a huge red flag.
 Play Protect ensures that all apps you download on your Android are safe and secure.
 It made me question if Eyezy was a safe app to use.

-I skipped the step to turn off Google Play Protect and downloaded the app anyway.
-I was immediately prompted to add the child's device, which meant downloading the app on that device too.
+We skipped the step to turn off Google Play Protect and downloaded the app anyway.
+We were immediately prompted to add the child's device, which meant downloading the app on that device too.

 To connect the parent-child accounts, the parent receives a code to enter on the child's device.
 Eyezy didn't ask for any personal information like a birthday or name.